-West Allis's zoning code was updated in 2022 and as part the flexibility it provides allows added density in the form of a range of housing types ranging from low density to multi-unit development.
-For example, the code was reformed to allow duplexes in areas previously only allowing single-unit development.
-The code was also reformed to allow maximum based parking limits with the notion of converting unneeded parking to developable land areas (value added).
+West Allis's zoning code was updated in 2022 and in alignment with our 2045 Comprehensive Plan with the goal of increasing the population and number of jobs.
+The new code allows added density in the form of a range of housing types ranging from low density to multi-unit development.
+The code was reformed to allow added density in areas previously only allowing single-unit development.
+The code was also reformed to allow maximum-based parking limits with the notion of converting unneeded parking to developable land areas (value added).
 West Allis's fees and charges are comparable to surrounding communities.
 West Allis is a completely-built-out community, so there are no growth limitations, and the city encourages more density, adaptive reuse of older buildings, or redevelopment of older sites.
 The city has 20 Tax Increment Finance Districts, of which some are home to affordable housing developments.
 The City utilizes a portion of its HOME funds to construct new affordable single family lots on 30 by 120 ft. lots.
 Zero new homes were completed and sold in 2024, but the city is exploring a partnership with Habitat for Humanity-Milwaukee that could result in the purchase of vacant lots to build affordable single-dwelling unit homes.